 - The nominee’s most significant volunteer contribution to recreation development and why you think this individual is qualified to receive an award.

 After you apply

-- Alberta Culture and Tourism’s Energize Advisory Committee members are responsible for reviewing the completed nomination package submissions and evaluating them according to an established scoring criteria
+- The Energize Advisory Committee members are responsible for reviewing the completed nomination package submissions and evaluating them according to an established scoring criteria

-- Up to 4 award nominees are then recommended by the committee to the Minister of Culture and Tourism for consideration
+- Up to 4 award nominees are then recommended by the committee to the Minister of Culture, Multiculturalism and Status of Women for consideration

-- Upon acceptance, a letter from the Minister of Alberta Culture and Tourism notifies each award winner and invites him / her to receive their award at the Alberta Recreation and Parks Association (ARPA) conference and Energize Workshop on October 27, 2018 in Jasper, Alberta.
+- Upon acceptance, a letter from the Minister of Alberta Culture, Multiculturalism and Status of Women notifies each award winner and invites him / her to receive their award at the Alberta Recreation and Parks Association (ARPA) conference and Energize Workshop on October 26, 2019 in Lake Louise, Alberta.

-- Winners receive a plaque recognizing their achievement, and
+- Winners receive a plaque recognizing their achievement

 Please send your written municipal endorsements to: